psychemedia/winter-tales/src/gawain_green_knight.md

 Also a second edition of 1903
 https://archive.org/details/SirGawainAndTheGreenKnightWeston1903/page/n23/mode/2up

-This is the second edition version
+This is the second edition version.

-After the siege and the Of the assault of Troy, when that burg was destroyed and burnt to ashes, and the traitor tried for his treason, the noble AEneas and his kin sailed forth to become princes and patrons of well-nigh all the Western Isles.
+After the siege and the assault of Troy, when that burg was destroyed and burnt to ashes, and the traitor tried for his treason, the noble AEneas and his kin sailed forth to become princes and patrons of well-nigh all the Western Isles.
 Thus Romulus built Rome (and gave to the city his own name, which it bears even to this day); and Ticius turned him to Tuscany; and Langobard raised him up dwellings in Lombardy ; and Felix Brutus sailed far over the French flood, and founded the kingdom of Britain, wherein have been war and waste and wonder, and bliss and bale, oft-times since.

 And in that kingdom of Britain have been wrought more gallant deeds than in any other ; but of all British kings Arthur was the most valiant, as I have heard tell, therefore will I set forth a wondrous adventure that fell out in his time.
 And if ye will listen to me, but for a little while, I will tell it even as it stands in story stiff and strong, fixed in the letter, as it hath long been known in the land.